>

 Navigation Redesign — Sidebar categories make exploring core and premium reports faster and more intuitive.

 Custom Layout – A redesign of the custom layout models with clear controls for hiding/showing sections and reordering them.
-(Our ultimate suggestion for this was to remove it all together.)
+We eventually recommended removing the customizable layout entirely to minimize complexity.

 Quick Wins–Small but significant changes across the UI to remove daily frustrations and boost usability.